-The Chicago construction accident law firm of GWC Injury Lawyers has represented the working men and women of Illinois for more than 30 years.
-They are proud to continue that tradition by representing a hardworking member of the Bricklayers Local 21.
+The Chicago construction accident law firm of GWC Injury Lawyers has represented the working men and women of Illinois for more than 40 years.
+They are proud to continue that tradition by representing a hardworking member of the International Brotherhood of Electrical Workers.

 GWC Injury Lawyers concentrates its practice on representing clients suffering catastrophic injuries and wrongful death cases in Chicago and the surrounding cities and counties in Illinois.
-The firm has 33 attorneys devoted to bringing negligent persons and corporations to justice for their wrongdoings.
+The firm has 22 attorneys devoted to bringing negligent people and corporations to justice for their wrongdoings.

-If you have been injured in an accident in Chicago and are seeking legal representation, contact Goldberg Weisman & Cairo by calling 1-312-464-1234 or reach us online 24/7 via our Live Chat option or by filling out our “Free Case Evaluation” form.
+If you have been injured in an accident in Chicago and are seeking legal representation, contact GWC Injury Lawyers by calling 1-312-464-1234 or reach us online 24/7 via our Live Chat option or our “Free Case Evaluation” form.

 GWC Obtains $6.3 Million Jury Award on Behalf of a Local 134 Electrician